Preparation for the 4th Round of Mutual Evaluations

 The FATF develops and promotes global standards for combating money laundering and terrorist financing.
-Having conducted its 3rd Round of Mutual Evaluations, FATF conducted a review of the its Recommendations (40 Recommendations and IX Special Recommendations) to ensure that they remained up-to-date and relevant, and to benefit from lessons learnt from implementing and evaluating these standards.
+Having conducted its 3rd Round of , FATF conducted a review of the its Recommendations (The 40 Recommendations, published October 2004 and IX Special Recommendations) to ensure that they remained up-to-date and relevant, and to benefit from lessons learnt from implementing and evaluating these standards.
 The review was a focused and balanced exercise, aiming at maintaining the necessary stability in the standards while addressing any deficiencies or loopholes in the FATF standards.

 The FATF Standares are comprised of the FATF Recommendations, their Interpretive Notes and applicable definitions from the Glossary.

 First public consultation